KelsyT/my-digital-garden/_notes/Goofin/The sky was always dark. Because the terrain was twisted and folded among the sky..md

 CJ's, cyclical cycling jack hammers, jbirds, jaileros and jobots.
 Tiny (the size of a waffle-maker) clusters of roombas designed to clean your home, but also to defend it.
-They patrol entrances and exits while cleaning and watch for an op portunity to strike an intruder with tranquillizer darts and a stun baton.
+They patrol entrances and exits while cleaning and watch for an opportunity to strike an intruder with tranquillizer darts and a stun baton.

 After the moot point of economic isolation ended between China and the USA, they united to build a city named Ahklun.
 It's towering structures engulfed the pristine lakes and rivers of the Alaskan mountain range from which it was named.
 The city attracted tourists from both countries.
 A city where many slept but no one lived -- only visited.
 It was named Ahklun, after the surrounding mountains which had been crushed flat under the cities growing assembly.